-The table below illustrates the output of a discounted cash flow forecast using a variety of scenarios for Williams Companies Inc. To summarize, we found that Williams Companies Inc ranked in the 92th percentile in terms of potential gain offered.
-Specifically, our DCF analysis implies the stock is trading below its fair value by an estimated 2874.5%.
+We started the process of determining a valid price forecast for Williams Companies Inc with a discounted cash flow analysis -- the results of which can be found in the table below.
+To summarize, we found that Williams Companies Inc ranked in the 93th percentile in terms of potential gain offered.
+Specifically, our DCF analysis implies the stock is trading below its fair value by an estimated 2485.67%.
 The most interesting components of our discounted cash flow analysis for Williams Companies Inc ended up being:

 Terminal Growth Rate in Free Cash Flow